 1 ½ tsp. salt

 1 Heat three tablespoons of the oil to medium-high in a large skillet.
 Add the potatoes, making sure there is an even layer and cook until well-browned, about 5-7 minutes, turning once.
 Keep an eye on the potatoes, not letting them get too crisp.
 Add one half teaspoon of salt.
-Lower the heat to medium and cook, stirring occasionally until a knife inserted in the center of some of the potatoes indicates they are nearly done, about 3-5 more minutes.
+Lower the heat to medium and cook, stirring occasionally until a knife inserted in the center of the potatoes indicates they are nearly done, about 3-5 more minutes.
 Remove them to a paper towel-lined plate, but do not wipe out the pan.

 4 Taste and adjust seasoning and serve hot or very warm.